Primers • Model Acceleration

 -

 While KV caching greatly reduces the sequence dimension cost, the depth dimension (number of layers \(l\)) is still a significant contributor to compute.
 This leads to the KV Sharing idea, covered in detail in the section on KV Sharing — reusing \(K\) and \(V\) representations across the last half (or fraction) of layers to further cut computation.
-KV Sharing builds on KV caching, but attacks the problem from the layer dimension rather than the token dimension.
+KV sharing builds on KV caching, but attacks the problem from the layer/depth dimension rather than the token dimension.

 Summary of KV Cache Benefits